sanskrit-lexicon/CORRECTIONS/pw_dhaval/correctionwork/correction-issue-146/readme.md

 ##Input -

-pw/pywork/abbrvwork/makeabbrv.sh creates many files for abbreviations in PW.
+pywork/abbrvwork/makeabbrv.sh creates many files for abbreviations in PW.

 Our input is pywork/abbrvwork/abbrvoutput/finalabbrv.txt in which corrections have been made.

 Copy paste it in pywork/correctionwork/correction-issue-146 folder.

+## Execution

+`python generate.py change.txt ../../../orig/pw.txt ../../pwhw2.txt pwabbrvupd.txt pwabbrvupd.tsv`

 ## Output -